SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 ### Incident list

 Once logged in the app will be navigated to the incident-list view.
-Incidents are organized according to incident-status. the tabs above list the count for only acknowledged and triggered incidents.
+Incidents are organized according to incident-status.
+The tabs above list the count for only acknowledged and triggered incidents.

 ![](images/using_mobile_1.png){: style="max-width: 30%" }